Byte - Wikipedia

 What Is a Byte? - Computer Hope

 Sep 7, 2025 · For example, the English letter 'h' is one byte or eight bits, and the word 'hope' is four bytes or 32 bits (4*8).
-When looking at the size of a file, a byte is the smallest …
+When looking at the size of a file, a byte is the smallest measurement size …

 How Bits and Bytes Work | HowStuffWorks